Critical Language Enhancement Award

 For Intensive Study Periods (completed prior to the Fulbright Study/Research or ETA grant) of 3-4 months: The grantee may take up to one week (7 days including weekends) of vacation without deduction in grant benefits if such absence is approved by either the local Fulbright Commission/Foundation or the Cultural Affairs Officer or other appropriate officer of the U.S. Embassy, and by the host institution.
 Insofar as possible, any vacation period should correspond with a local holiday period or recess at your language and/or teaching institution.

-For Intensive Study Periods (completed prior to the Fulbright Study/Research or ETA grant) of over 4 months: The grantee may take up to two weeks (14 days including weekends) of vacation without deduction in grant benefits if such absence is approved by either the local Fulbright Commission/Foundation or the Cultural Affairs Officer or other appropriate officer of the U.S. Embassy, and by the host institution.
+For Intensive Study Periods (completed prior to and/or concurrent with the Fulbright Study/Research or ETA grant) of over 4 months: The grantee may take up to two weeks (14 days including weekends) of vacation without deduction in grant benefits if such absence is approved by either the local Fulbright Commission/Foundation or the Cultural Affairs Officer or other appropriate officer of the U.S. Embassy, and by the host institution.
 Insofar as possible, any vacation period should correspond with a local holiday period or recess at your language and/or teaching institution.

 Tuition Payment and Reimbursement